 That set Ross off on a four-year promotional blitz, working with the U.S. Information Agency to spread the word around the globe.
 In Seattle, the ticket office established an 800 number for long-distance callers.
 Ross's PR department blanketed the region with posters and lapel buttons, proclaiming "The Ring's the Thing" and even advertised a "Free Wagner Orgy Kit."

 For his 1975 cast, Ross lined up the impressive six-foot 10-inch Noel Tyl (b.
 1936) as Wotan, Ingrid Bjoner (1927-2006) as Brunnhilde, Paul Crook as Mime, and Ticho Parly (1928-1993) as Loge.
-Henry Holt (d.
-1997) would conduct.
+Henry Holt (1934-1997), Seattle Opera's music director from 1966 to 1984, would conduct.
 In those pre-supertitle days of opera, when the meaning of the words being sung remained a mystery to many in the audience, Ross decided to run the Ring in separate German and English-language versions, thinking English would be less intimidating to Ring neophytes.
 The German version sold out the 3000-plus seat Opera House at Seattle Center and the English version brought in a 75-percent capacity crowd.
 Opera fans streamed to Seattle from across the U.S. and abroad.

 At the time, Seattle was the only place outside of Wagner’s original Bayreuth Festival in Germany where one could regularly hear all four operas performed together as a cycle.
 Over time, with Seattle's annual summer performances, some took to calling the city "Bayreuth West" ("The Ring's the Thing").